deepjia/v2test/README.md

 V2Test is a lightweight data driven testing framework based on Python 3.

-Now intergrated with WebGUI: V2Test Management.
+Now integrated with WebGUI: V2Test Management.

 Engines: